sav-che/TL-2/Authors/Ångström, Johan {std. Ångstr.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 128](https://www.biodiversitylibrary.org/item/103858#page/140/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 128](https://www.biodiversitylibrary.org/page/33264855) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Ångström, Johan {std. Ångstr.}|first entry]] for this author

 ### Author

 \* Ångström, Johan (1813-1879), Swedish physician and bryologist, studied at Uppsala 1835, Dr. med. ib.
-1852, kir. mag. (surgeon) 1853; provincial physician at Lycksele 1853, from 1868 id. at Örnsköldsvik, collected widely in Sweden and Norway; id. in Lappland 1862, 1863, 1874, id. in Finland and Karelia (Russia). (*Ångstr.*).
+1852, kir. mag. (surgeon) 1853; provincial physician at Lycksele 1853, from 1868 id. at Örnsköldsvik, collected widely in Sweden and Norway; id. in Lappland 1862, 1863, 1874, id. in Finland and Karelia (Russia).
+**Abbreviated name**: *Ångstr.*

 #### Herbarium and types